otisberri/alx-system_engineering-devops/0x00-shell_basics/README.md

 Lists task that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 File type task that prints the type of the file named iamafile.
 We are symbols, and inhabit symbols task that creates a symbolic link to /bin/ls, named __ls__ in the current working directory.
+Copy HTML files task hat copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.